ChristopherTopalian/Topalian-Game-Engine/README.md

 The EASYVersion Folder gives the total Beginner a very simple Game engine template to start with.
 The EasyVersion is kept simple and will be kept in this folder forever, so that beginners can have the easiest time possible learning from the bare minimum of what is needed to make a game in JavaScript!

+Solved: Just figured out that the Lag Pool had been created by using > and creating divs when the player crossed the boxThree point lol.
+Will implement the fix shortly.